ringwormGO-organization/Termi/CONTRIBUTING.md

 # Pull Request style
 1. Use LF.
 Set up your Git settings with this: `git config --global core.autocrlf false` and check if it is OK by `git config --global core.autocrlf`.
 It need to return `false` or nothing.
-2. Use CRLF for Windows code, LF for (GNU/)Linux code
+2. Use CRLF for Windows code, LF for (GNU/)Linux code.
 3. Use following style **WITH LOGIC**, check labels:
-4. Use spaces, size 4
+4. Use spaces, size 4.

 ```
 [LABEL NAME] Name of Pull Request